ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 ### `expand`

 The `expand` action expands the sections of the `amp-accordion`.
 If a section is already expanded, it will stay expanded.
 When called with no arguments, it will expand all sections of the accordion.
-Specify a specific section by adding the `section` argument and the corresponding `id` as the value.
+Specify a section by adding the `section` argument and the corresponding `id` as the value.

 ```html
 <button on="tap:myAccordion.expand">Expand All Sections</button>